Saigini: A controversial taxonomy

-The genus Panthalops is monotypic (P. hodgsonii), and is sometimes included in the tribe Saigini on the basis of similar morphological features, most of which are plesiomorphic.
+The genus Pantholops is monotypic (P. hodgsonii), and is sometimes included in the tribe Saigini on the basis of similar morphological features, most of which are plesiomorphic.
 However, molecular and morphological findings suggest that Pantholops hodgsonii should be classified more correctly in the subfamily Caprinae, but the status of the Tibetan gazelle in this subfamily remains uncertain.
-Data on cytochrome b and small portions of 12S and 16S ribosomal genes suggest phylogenetic affinities of Saiga and Procapra with Antilopinae.
-However, these studies do not clarify the close relationships within this clade.
-Given this uncertainty, some authors have suggested that the Saigini taxon should be abandoned.
+Data gathered in the 1990s on cytochrome b and small portions of 12S and 16S ribosomal genes suggested phylogenetic affinities of Saiga and Procapra with Antilopinae.
+However, these studies did not clarify the close relationships within this clade.
+Given this uncertainty, some authors suggested that the Saigini taxon should be abandoned.
+Genetic studies in the 21st century supported this idea, placing the saiga with the gazelles in the Antilopini tribe.